Integrated Foundation Year BA/BSc(Hons)

 Progressing in your specialism

-Students studying on courses with an Integrated Foundation Year must successfully complete all foundation modules before they can progress to the next stage of their course.
+Students studying on courses with an Integrated Foundation Year must successfully complete and pass all foundation modules before they can progress to the next stage of their course.

 Choosing your specialism